dmbarbour/glas/docs/GlasApps.md

 The main challenge is implementing the optimizer.
 Without optimization, transaction loops will usually perform poorly compared to conventional application architectures.
 At most, we can efficiently implement a single-threaded event dispatch loop to support early tooling and bootstrap.

-## Settings

-To support configuration, applications should define 'settings' supporting ad-hoc queries at compile-time.
-The runtime does not query settings directly.
-Instead, the runtime queries the configuration, which may in turn query settings for configuration of any application-specific runtime option.
-This indirection lets the user configuration provide an ad-hoc adapter layer between applications and runtimes.

 ## Life Cycle

-For a transaction loop application, the first effectful operation is `start()`.
-This is logically retried indefinitely until it commits successfully or the application is killed externally.
-After a successful start, the runtime will begin evaluating `step()` repeatedly in separate transactions, modeling the main loop.
+Every transaction loop application should define 'start'.
+This is evaluated as the first transaction, retrying until it succeeds or the application is killed externally.
+After a successful start, we may call 'step' (if defined) in a repeating transaction to model the application's background behavior.
+Between steps, the application may receive 'http' requests or other events from external sources.

-Insofar as the 'step' method is non-deterministic, the runtime may fork and evaluate both options in parallel, and even commit both if there is no read-write conflict.
-If a fork aborts (or is otherwise obviously unproductive), the runtime may heuristically set some triggers to wait for a relevant change before retrying.
-This, together with some incremental computing optimizations, provides a simple basis for concurrency and reactivity that is also friendly to live coding.

-Between 'step' transactions, the runtime may call 'rpc' or 'http' or 'gui' based on external events.
-It is possible to define applications without 'step' that only act based on external events.
-The runtime may optimistically evaluate these events in parallel with steps, but may be forced to abort and retry a conflicting step or event.
-Some applications may leave 'step' undefined, depending entirely on external events.

-An application may voluntarily terminate by calling and committing a `sys.halt()` effect.
-Otherwise, the application runs indefinitely, i.e. until killed externally by debugger or operating system.
-Aside from halting, we may also support restarts, clearing all runtime state.
-We could introduce something like a `signal()` interface to receive SIGTERM or WM_CLOSE events for graceful shutdown.
-This interface could also receive other generic OS events, such as signaling hibernation, wakeup, or requesting a power-save mode.
+The application will run indefinitely until killed externally or halting voluntarily.
+For a voluntary shutdown, the application would call and commit an API such as 'sys.halt(ExitCode)'.
+To handle OS events like SIGTERM or WM_CLOSE, the runtime might integrate a 'signal' method.

-## Live Coding Integration
+## Live Coding

-Source code may be updated after an application has started.
-In my vision for glas systems, these changes are applied to the running system as the norm, but this should be configurable per application.

-It is feasible to disable live coding via application-specific configuration, or restrict it to some external events (e.g. via SIGHUP in Linux, a named event in Windows, or debugger events via HTTP).
-And the runtime could further defer the update until `switch()`, if defined in the updated code, successfully commits.
-This would allow skipping 'broken' intermediate versions of code, or delaying update when the application is in a fragile state.
+Based on settings, we could configure a runtime to detect and apply updates automatically, or to let the application trigger updates through an API such as 'sys.refl.update'.
+Of course, we could also disable live coding entirely, but I hope for live coding to be a common feature of glas systems.

+To let programmers control when updates are applied, or to fix state for the code change, we will also evaluate 'switch' as the first transaction in the new code.
+If switch fails, we repeatedly retry, but meanwhile we continue running the prior version of application code.

 ## Mirroring